 You'll find Brunswick stew all over the Southern U.S., though it is slowly working its way northward.
 I never saw it on any menu in the Chicago area, but now that I live in North Carolina, I see it often offered as a side option to barbecue.

 Give me some Brunswick stew with my brisket platter, please!

 There are many different ways to make Brunswick stew with regional variations, and recipes will vary from cook to cook.
 You'll find different mixes of vegetables, meats and seasonings, which make this recipe very easy to adjust and make your own.

 Below is how I like to make mine, with a slightly spicy twist, of course.

-Let’s talk about how we make Brunswick Stew, shall we?
+Let's talk about how to make Brunswick Stew, shall we?

 Brunswick Stew Ingredients

 - Main Vegetables.
 Onion, jalapeno peppers, (use bell peppers for milder), okra, potatoes, garlic, corn.